-Data Preservation Program: MGS is working with the UMN Natural Resources Research Institute (NRRI), and the MN Department of Natural Resources (DNR) on this year's data preservation work, cofunded by USGS.
-This includes further preservation of MGS field data, the planned 2nd phase of work on MGS cuttings, and a 1st phase of collections and data inventory at DNR.
-In addition, regarding minerals-related work, these agencies are compiling mineral deposits and districts, mineral potential, borehole data, updated geologic maps, and a long-range strategy for critical minerals information.
+Data Preservation Program: MGS is working with the UMN Natural Resources Research Institute (NRRI), and the MN Department of Natural Resources (DNR) on this year's data preservation work, co-funded by USGS.
+Included are scanning of drill logs, geophysical databases, the 3rd year of work on cuttings storage, comprehensive efforts by DNR on the drill core library, and further synthesis of minerals-related information.

-County Geologic Atlas Program: We will publish atlases for St. Louis, Lake, Aitkin and Steele Counties; conduct field work for surficial geologic map of Red Lake, Polk, Douglas, Grant, Lake of the Woods, Faribault, Waseca, Ramsey, Swift and Lyon counties; conduct rotary sonic drilling in Douglas, Grant, Polk, Red Lake and Scott counties; complete surficial geologic maps and cross sections for Ottertail, Lac Qui Parle, Dakota, Chippewa, Yellow Medicine, and Cook counties; complete bedrock geologic maps for Pennington, Ottertail, Dakota, and Lac Qui Parle counties; support partner well locating in Koochiching, Freeborn, Murray, Stevens, and Traverse counties.
+County Geologic Atlas Program: We will publish atlases for St. Louis, Aitkin, Steele, and Otter Tail Counties; conduct field work for surficial geologic map of Lake of the Woods, Faribault, Waseca, Ramsey, Swift and Lyon counties; conduct rotasonic drilling in Lake of the Woods, Waseca, Faribault, and Ramsey Counties; complete surficial geologic maps and cross sections for Dakota, Pipestone, Lincoln, Chippewa, Yellow Medicine, and Scott Counties; complete bedrock geologic maps for Pennington, Ottertail, Dakota, and Lac Qui Parle Counties; support partner well locating in Koochiching, Freeborn, Murray, Stevens, and Traverse counties.

-STATEMAP Program: Surficial and bedrock mapping for portions of Faribault County; Surficial mapping of Douglas and Grant Counties; Bedrock mapping for portions of Cook County
+STATEMAP Program: Surficial and bedrock mapping for Waseca and Lake of the Woods Counties; Surficial for Lyon and Faribault Counties; Bedrock for portions of Cook County.

-Great Lakes Geologic Mapping Coalition: Continue statewide cross sections at 5 km spacing across north-central Minnesota; correlation in CGA counties to support cross section interpretation at 1- and 5- km spacing; test methods for model construction using 5-km cross-section data
+Great Lakes Geologic Mapping Coalition: Complete statewide cross sections at 5 km spacing across northern Minnesota; stratigraphic drilling and correlation in CGA counties to support cross section interpretation at 1- and 5- km spacing; test methods for model construction using 5-km cross-section data

-Earth MRI: As part of the USGS Earth Mapping Resources Initiative, we will work with NRRI and DNR to map the geology of NW MN, based on a new USGS aeromagnetic survey
+Earth MRI: For the USGS Earth Mapping Resources Initiative, with NRRI and DNR, we will map NW MN geology, based on a new aeromagnetic survey, and start work in the Cuyuna region

 Research: Continued work on funded projects addressing contaminant transport; publication of results from sponsored projects, and other research with broad relevance.
-New projects include ENTRF funded research on damage to infrastructure due to rising water tables in the Twin Cities, and a Department of Defense funded project to model contaminant transport at the former Twin Cities Army Ammunition Plant in Arden Hills